metarhia/impress/README.md

     - Template personalization for user groups
   - Application config changes with zero downtime
     - Flexible configuration in JS or JSON format
-    - File watch and automatic soft reloading when config.js file changes
+    - File watch and automatic soft reloading when configuration js file changes
     - No Impress server hard restarting
-  - Serving static files
+  - Serving static files with in-memory preprocessing
     - Gzipping and HTTP request field "if-modified-since" field support and HTTP 304 "Not Modified" answer
     - Memory caching and file system watching for cache reloading when files changed on disk
     - JavaScript optional (configurable) minification, based on module "uglify-js" as Impress plug-in
+    - SASS Syntactically Awesome Stylesheets compiling .scss to .css in memory cache
   - Built-in sessions support with authentication and user groups and anonymous sessions
     - Sessions and cookies (memory state or persistent sessions with MongoDB)
     - Access modifiers for each folder in access.js files and access inheritance